MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

 # {{title}}

+**Important!** Misty has supported remote skills for some time.
+Local skills are a pre-release, “alpha” technology and are subject to frequent change.
+Any local skills you create for Misty may need updates before release to reflect these changes in the local skill architecture and implementation.

+**Note:** Because the language currently used for local skills is JavaScript, but because local skills do not run in a browser, it’s likely that local skill development will differ from standard browser-based JavaScript development.
+We don't yet know all this ways this might be the case, so we encourage you to let us know if you find issues and limitations with this implementation.

 ## Local Skill Architecture

 The following outline can help guide you through the local skill documentation for Misty.